Schedule an appointment:410-337-1338 410-337-1338

-The Breast Center at UM St. Joseph Medical Center uses advanced imaging diagnostics with breast and reconstructive surgery, medical and radiation oncology in a comfortable setting that is individualized to needs of patients.
-Nationally recognized for excellence by the National Accreditation Program for Breast Centers (NAPBC), a program of the American College of Surgeons, the Breast Center applies key disciplines such as pathology, nursing, lymphedema management, nutritional services, social work, and genetic counseling.
+Nationally recognized for excellence by the National Accreditation Program for Breast Centers (NAPBC), a program of the American College of Surgeons, the Breast Health Center engages a full range of specialists in the care of each patient.
+This includes providers with expertise in pathology, nursing, lymphedema management, nutritional services, social work, and genetic counseling, and more.

 - Lumps or thickening

 - Redness or changes in the skin or contour of the breast

 Schedule a mammogram at Advanced Imaging at UM SJMC in the UM St. Joseph Cancer Institute.
 Call our Breast Health Center at 410-427-5510 with any questions, or if you need assistance.
 Learn more about our COVID protocols, for your ongoing health and safety.

 To determine an individual's risk level for breast cancer, the team reviews a range of health factors, such as personal medical history, family history, and prior biopsies.

 Our High-Risk Treatment program, led by Dr. Ethan Rogers, provides individualized risk assessment, screening, and preventive cancer treatment for women and men with known risk factors and/or for those patients with a concern for potential high-risk status.

 The team includes breast oncology surgeons, medical oncologists, plastic surgeons, radiologists, a genetic counselor—who provides patients and family members with education about screening options and testing for hereditary cancer risks--a social worker, and many other dedicated staff members.